SraddhanjaliBarik/Supply-Chain-Fabric-Project/README.md

 # Supply-Chain-Fabric-Project
 Built an end-to-end supply chain analytics solution using Microsoft Fabric to enable real-time visibility into inventory, demand, and logistics performance.
-Implemented data ingestion using Data Factory pipelines, and designed a Medallion architecture (Bronze, Silver, Gold) in a Lakehouse for scalable data storage and processing.
+Implemented data ingestion using Data Factory pipelines, and designed a Medallion architecture in a Lakehouse for scalable data storage and processing.

 Performed data transformation using SQL and Spark-based processing, and developed a semantic model to ensure consistent business metrics across reporting layers.
 Built interactive Power BI dashboards to track KPIs such as delivery performance, inventory turnover, and supply delays.